kpp/futures-async-combinators/README.md

 FOR LEARNING PURPOSES ONLY

-This is a greatly simplified implementation of [https://docs.rs/futures-preview/0.3.0-alpha.13/futures/](Future combinators) like `FutureExt::map`, `TryFutureExt::and_then`...
+This is a greatly simplified implementation of [Future combinators](https://docs.rs/futures-preview/0.3.0-alpha.13/futures/) like `FutureExt::map`, `TryFutureExt::and_then`...

 # Requirements